Updated January 16, 2025

 My job is to help students learn.
 If you need anything from me during the year, you can email or call me via the contact information listed below.

 I will update this page weekly with what we are working on that week and where we are headed in the week(s) ahead.
-Here are the classes I am teaching Semester 1:
+Here are the classes I am teaching Semester 1, which ends this week:

 English 10: This course will offer a focus on composition and literature, with that focus slanting towards the written word.
 Both Technical Writing and Creative Writing units will be included in this class.
 Students will study various literary genres to improve reading rate and comprehension level, and develop skills to determine an author’s intent and theme and recognize the techniques used by an author to deliver his or her message.
 Of Mice and Men is typically studied as a group, with students also given the opportunity to read an additional novel in small groups.
-This week, students continued the study of the John Steinbeck novel Of Mice and Men.
-Students finished the reading this week.
-We will study foreshadowing and themes of the novel next week.
+This week, students continued a unit on creative writing.
+Students continued working on developing elements of story writing.
+The focus this week was on perspective and genres.
+Next week, we will begin writing a short story.

 English 11/12 (British Literature): British Literature is a two semester course.
 In the first semester, our focus is on short stories and poetry covering the years of 449-1832.
 Some of the main authors/works studied include but are not limited to: Beowulf, Geoffrey Chaucer, Sir Thomas Malory, Sir Philip Sidney, Edmund Spenser, William Shakespeare, John Donne, Ben Jonson, John Milton, Jonathan Swift, Alexander Pope, William Wordsworth, Samuel Taylor Coleridge, and John Keats.
 The second semester will focus primarily on theCharles Dickens novel Great Expectations, and the Sherlock Holmes story The Hound of the Baskervilles by Sir Arthur Conan Doyle.
 Other authors studied this semester may include: E.M.
 Forster, Katherine Mansfiled, and George Orwell.
-This week, students began a unit on Medieval literature, with a focus on tales of King Arthur's court.
-This unit will continue next week.
+This week, students continued the study of the novel Great Expectations by Charles Dickens.
+This will continue for the next several weeks.
+They should have through and including chapter 38 read for next week.

 English 9: This course will continue to build on the students’ knowledge of vocabulary, grammar, non-fiction literature, fictional literature, and poetry.
 A special focus on this class will be academic writing and analyzing current issues through literature.
 Novels studied include To Kill a Mockingbird and Animal Farm.
-This week, we completed the essay unit and begin the study of short stories with Roald Dahl's "Lamb to the Slaughter", focusing on character development.
-Next week, we will study the short story "The Monkey's Paw".
+This week, students continued the study of the novel To Kill a Mockingbird.
+We finished reading the novel this week.
+Students will be tested on the novel and write an essay on it next week.

 Every Class, Every Day: